manjeetdhayal/manjeetdhayal/README.md

    }

   let Present_State = () => {
+                      console.log("Organising Hackodisha")

-              console.log("Working on clones of Tinder, Whatsapp, and others");
+                      console.log("Working on clones of Tinder, Whatsapp, and Authorisation using Backend");
                       console.log("Looking for collabration on OpenSourse");
                       console.log("Need help with CP and MERN stack");
               }